andreasawenlof/PP5-music-productivity-frontend/README.md

 ✔ _(Future Feature)_ Mark tracks as **Completed & Approved**.
 ❌ Cannot assign moods, genres, instruments, or statuses.
 ❌ Cannot delete or edit composer comments.

+### 🙋 Regular Users (Default)

+✔ Can browse the app after registering
+✔ Can see all tracks and details of tracks
+❌ Cannot create or manage tracks
+❌ Cannot comment or review
+🚫 Have limited access until assigned a role by admin

 ---